 After this, your disk is initialized, and the Unknown, Not Initialized symbol will disappear.
 The disk will display as "Basic".

-This is a key point for people whose old disk is not initialized with important data saved on it.
+This is a crucial point for individuals whose old disk is not initialized and contains important data.
 Although the disk is initialized, it is still inaccessible.

-You still cannot access or see any files on the drive.
+You are still unable to access or view any files on the drive.
 Reliable EaseUS Data Recovery Wizard can help.
-It enables you to fully scan the whole empty drive and find all your data with its Quick and Deep scan modes.
+It enables you to fully scan the entire empty drive and locate all your data using its quick and deep scan modes.

 Follow the steps below to recover data from the initialized disk: